Search

 “She couldn’t do even one sit-up,” recalls Marianne, Allison’s mom.
 “I would say, ‘Come on, you can do sit-ups!’
 But she just couldn’t.”

 When it was time to choose a solution, they needed something that could move as fast as they did.
-“We looked at non-invasive options, which is always our first approach,” says Michael Albert, MD, orthopaedic surgeon and medical director of the Pediatric Spinal Center of Excellence at Dayton Children’s Hospital.
-A world-renowned expert and pioneer in innovative spinal surgeries, Dr. Albert continually searches for new and better ways to treat orthopaedic conditions.
+“We looked at non-invasive options, which is always our first approach,” says Michael Albert, MD, orthopedic surgeon and medical director of the Pediatric Spinal Center of Excellence at Dayton Children’s Hospital.
+A world-renowned expert and pioneer in innovative spinal surgeries, Dr. Albert continually searches for new and better ways to treat orthopedic conditions.
 He worked with BandLoc, a medical technology think tank of industry veterans and scientists who were developing less invasive, anatomy-friendly technologies in Waxhaw, North Carolina.
 Dr. Albert performed the very first BandLoc surgery in the country on August 22, 2016 at Dayton Children’s Hospital.

 polyester’s not just for pants